cossth/encrypted-certs/readme.md

 - Encrypts certificate files (`.crt`, `.key`, `.csr`, `.srl`, etc.) using AES-256-CBC.
 - Decrypts files on demand for local use.
+- Encrypt or decrypt a single file by specifying its path.
+- Option to encrypt all files and overwrite existing `.enc` files (`encrypt all`).
+- Cleans (removes) unencrypted files only if the corresponding `.enc` file exists.
 - Uses a password from the `CERT_PASS` environment variable.
 - Supports loading environment variables from a `.env` file.
 - Example `.sample.env` provided.